Updated: Jan 21

 Have Students Pay Individually

 We have a brand new feature that allows for you to set up a cohort for free, and then invite students to pay individually and join your cohort.
 This will allow for you to monitor student progress, set due dates, and interact with your own students in the platform.
-Click here to create your group (click on the Review Course and then find the blue "Create Group" button).
+Click here to create your cohort (click on the Review Course and then find the blue "Create Cohort" button).

 A Final Note